pubgeo/IARPA-SMART/documentation/boundary_definitions.md

+# Site Boundaries

-# Spatial Boundaries
+## Spatial Boundaries

-Site spatial boundaries delineate the outer extents of the observed change over the entire duration of the actvitiy.
-They should be distinguishable using visible features in the imagery and should include supporting infrastructure (i.e. parking lots, pavement, etc.).
-Examples of features that define site boundaries include the following:
+Site spatial boundaries delineate the outer extents of the observed change **over the entire duration of the actvitiy**.
+They should be distinguishable using visible features in the imagery and should include supporting infrastructure (i.e. parking lots, pavement, greenery, areas used during the construction of the activity, etc.).
+Examples of features that can be used as site boundaries include the following:
 - Major roads and above (using [OSM definitions](https://wiki.openstreetmap.org/wiki/United_States/Road_classification))
 - Uninhabited areas
 - Bodies of water (rivers, oceans, etc.)